zdravkov/kendo-docs/api/wrappers/jsp/grid/pageable.md

 ### previousNext `boolean`

-Defines if buttons for navigating to the first, last, previous and next pages will be shown.
+If set to true the pager will display buttons for going to the first, previous, next and last pages.
+By default those buttons are displayed.

 #### Example
     <kendo:grid-pageable previousNext="previousNext">